fr00sch/bosswerk_mi600_solar/README.md

 TODOs:
  - mqtt publish path in the config file
  - make a better installation description

-NiceToHave:
- - better errorhandling
+ - better errorhandling with the mqtt server

 <b>HowTo-Start:</b>

 1.)
 Install all necessary packages to get you python system to run.

 2.)
-Copy the 3 files to the folder "/opt/solar"
+Copy the 3 files to the folder "/opt/solar" and configure the "config.ini" file

 3.) add your script to the crontab: "crontab -e"